-As the plugins arethey will change to a green color in the user interface, as shown in Figure 35.
-The text box on the right hand side of the screen provides details of the plugins and any dependencies that need to be installed
+As the plugins are installed, they will change to a green color in the user interface, as shown in Figure 35.
+The text box on the right hand side of the screen provides details of the plugins and any dependencies that need to be installed.